csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 5.7 STATE-OF-THE-ART GAME PROGRAMS

-In 1965, the Russian mathematician Alexander Kronrod called chess “the _Drosophila_ of ar- tificial intelligence.”
+In 1965, the Russian mathematician Alexander Kronrod called chess “the _Drosophila_ of artificial intelligence.”
 John McCarthy disagrees: whereas geneticists use fruit flies to make discoveries that apply to biology more broadly, AI has used chess to do the equivalent of breeding very fast fruit flies.
 Perhaps a better analogy is that chess is to AI as Grand Prix motor racing is to the car industry: state-of-the-art game programs are blindingly fast, highly optimized machines that incorporate the latest engineering advances, but they aren’t much use for doing the shopping or driving off-road.
-Nonetheless, racing and game-playing gen- erate excitement and a steady stream of innovations that have been adopted by the wider community.
+Nonetheless, racing and game-playing generate excitement and a steady stream of innovations that have been adopted by the wider community.
 In this section we look at what it takes to come out on top in various games.

 **Chess**: IBM’s DEEP BLUE chess program, now retired, is well known for defeating worldCHESS

 champion Garry Kasparov in a widely publicized exhibition match.
-Deep Blue ran on a par- allel computer with 30 IBM RS/6000 processors doing alpha–beta search.
+Deep Blue ran on a parallel computer with 30 IBM RS/6000 processors doing alpha–beta search.
 The unique part was a configuration of 480 custom VLSI chess processors that performed move generation and move ordering for the last few levels of the tree, and evaluated the leaf nodes.
 Deep Blue searched up to 30 billion positions per move, reaching depth 14 routinely.
 The key to its success seems to have been its ability to generate singular extensions beyond the depth limit for sufficiently interesting lines of forcing/forced moves.
 In some cases the search reached a depth of 40 plies.
 The evaluation function had over 8000 features, many of them describing highly specific patterns of pieces.
 An “opening book” of about 4000 positions was used, as well as a database of 700,000 grandmaster games from which consensus recommendations could be extracted.
-The system also used a large endgame database of solved positions con- taining all positions with five pieces and many with six pieces.
+The system also used a large endgame database of solved positions containing all positions with five pieces and many with six pieces.
 This database had the effect of substantially extending the effective search depth, allowing Deep Blue to play perfectly in some cases even when it was many moves away from checkmate.

 The success of DEEP BLUE reinforced the widely held belief that progress in computer game-playing has come primarily from ever-more-powerful hardware—a view encouraged by IBM.
 But algorithmic improvements have allowed programs running on standard PCs to win World Computer Chess Championships.
 A variety of pruning heuristics are used to reduce the effective branching factor to less than 3 (compared with the actual branching factor of about 35).
 The most important of these is the **null move** heuristic, which generates a goodNULL MOVE